pousinnn/Software-Construction/Videojuegos/Breakout_PCB/README.md

 Paulina Cortez Balvanera | A01782041

-May 15, 2026
+*May 15, 2026*

 ## Starting the game:
-Download the folder ‘[Breakout_PCB](https://github.com/pousinnn/Software-Construction/tree/main/Videojuegos/Breakout_PCB)’, when downloaded, search for the folder *'html'* and inside there should be a file named *'html_breakout.html'*.
+Download the folder ‘[Breakout_PCB](https://github.com/pousinnn/Software-Construction/tree/main/Videojuegos/Breakout_PCB)’, which includes the folders *'css', 'extras', 'javascript' and 'html'*.
+When downloaded, search for the folder *'html'* and inside there should be a file named *'html_breakout.html'*.
 When found, select it and open it in a browser of your preference.
 The screen should look like this:

 ![alt text](<Captura de pantalla 2026-05-15 232459.png>)